resistance-modelling/slim/README.md

 `python -m src.SeaLiceMgmt outputs/sim_1 config_data/Fyne --end-date "2018-01-01 00:00:00" --resume="2017-12-05 00:00:00"`

+If you only know `n` days have elapsed since the start use the `--resume-after=n` option.

 ### GUI
 We also provide a GUI for debugging and visualisation.
 Its support is still heavily experimental so please use with caution.